 Mobile is now the primary tool people use in their purchasing research.
 Mobile search has surpassed PC as the most important purchase research tool — especially for local.
 Yelp, for example, has found that 70% of their searches come from mobile devices around the globe.

 Google aims to serve a mobile result for nearly every query, Sterling said, citing a conversation he’d had with Chandu Thota, Google’s director of engineering.
 Mobile search is inherently local and in order for Google to deliver on their promise to provide the best answer for every query, they’ve had to make that connection between mobile and local.

-Where Will Local Marketing Go From Here?
+What’s Next in Local Marketing?
+Where Will It Go From Here?

-Marketers are starting to run tests to see which ads are driving people into stores — they’re testing against place visits, running audience targeting validation, and even beginning to practice offline to online retargeting.
+Marketers are starting to run tests to see which ads are driving people into stores.
+They’re testing against place visits, running audience targeting validation, and even beginning to practice offline to online retargeting.
 Mobile search is becoming increasingly app-like, with Google providing rich content and more user-friendly answers.